reenmayee/profile/README.md

 # profile

-This is a profile card that I have made for e cell of my college
+This is a profile card that I have made for the E-cell of my college